ajeetraina/dhi-sample-demos/grist/guide/guide.md

 ## Image variants

 Docker Hardened Images typically come in different variants depending on their intended use.
 Image variants are identified by their tag.
-For dockerdevrel/dhi-grist, only ONE variant is currently available:
+For Grist DHI images, only ONE variant is currently available:

-- Tag: 1.7.3-debian13 (runtime variant)
+- Tag: `1.7.3-debian13` (runtime variant)

 Runtime variants are designed to run your application in production.
 These images are intended to be used directly.
 Runtime variants typically: